Stable Extensions of Complete Groups: Notation Background

 Given a group $G$ and an element $g \in G$, conjugation by $g$ is represented by $c_g$ throughout, where $c_g(x)=gxg^{-1}$ for all $x \in G$.
 A group $G$ is said to be stable if $G\cong \Aut(G)$.
 Recall a group $G$ is complete if the conjugation map $c:G\rightarrow \Aut(G)$, defined by $c(g)=c_g$, is an isomorphism.

 Let $n \in \bbZ_{\geq 1}$.
-We use $C_n$ to denote the cyclic group of order $n$.
+We use $C_n$ to denote the cyclic group of order $n$ and $D_n$ to denote the dihedral group of order $2n$.
 Euler's totient function is represented by $\phi$, where For any prime $p$, we write $\upsilon_p(n)$ to denote the $p$-adic valuation of $n$, the exponent of the highest power of $p$ dividing $n$.